1.1 What Is Virtual Reality?

-We start with two representative examples that employ current technologies: 1) A human having an experience of flying over virtual San Francisco by flapping his own wings (Figure 1.1); 2) a mouse running on a freely rotating ball while exploring a virtual maze that appears on a projection screen around the mouse (Figure 1.2).
+We start with two thought-provoking examples: 1) A human having an experience of flying over virtual San Francisco by flapping his own wings (Figure 1.1); 2) a mouse running on a freely rotating ball while exploring a virtual maze that appears on a projection screen around the mouse (Figure 1.2).
 We want our definition of VR to be broad enough to include these examples and many more, which are coming in Section 1.2.
 This motivates the following.

 Definition of VR: Inducing targeted behavior in an

 organism by using artificial sensory stimulation, while the organism